buckleylab/Buckley_lab_protocols/Preparing_DNA_for_Sequencing/library_gel_extraction.md

 1. Load 50-55 uL of the sample into an individual well until all the sample is loaded.
 	* Use 7.5 ul of 100 bp ladder in the 1st lane (+1.5 ul of 6X loading dye).

-1. Run the gel at ~35 volts for ~1.5 hours.
+1. Run the gel at ~50 volts for ~1.5 hours.
+	* Lower voltage gives crisper bands, but takes much longer.

 1. Pre-weight 2 mL microcentrifuge tubes (1 per sample).